flare-labs-ltd/fasset-bots/README.md

 The script will create [AgentBotRunner](./src/actors/AgentBotRunner.ts).
 The runner will initiate needed context and connect to native network (Flare/Songbird).
 Then it will constantly check if any active agent stored in persistent state should handle any incoming events (see [Agent](./docs/actors/agent.md)).

-In order to create new agent, deposit funds and some do some other manual operations, command line interface is provided [`agent-bot`](./docs/cli.md).
+In order to create new agent, deposit funds and do other manual operations, command line interface is provided [`agent-bot`](./docs/cli.md).
 You can access it with opening another terminal and run command `yarn agent-bot`.

 ## Command line interface for Agent bots `agent-bot`